rjray/notebook/writing/clojure-tsp.md

 Looking at `brute-force` first, `fun` is a function to apply (one of `min` or `max`) because part 2 of the puzzle was to find the longest path.
-The `ival` parameter is the initial value to use with `reduce` (again, because of the min/max nature of the two halves).
+The `ival` parameter is the initial value to use with `reduce` (again, because of the min/max nature of the two parts).
 The two destructured parameters, `[n edges]`, represent the number of vertices and the map containing the edge-weights for each possible pair.
 Since this code was derived from the previous TSP attempt, I had left the vertices numbered from 1 rather than 0.

 The `calc-cost` function is used to calculate the total cost for a permutation.
 It does this by first partitioning the list of vertices into overlapping pairs.